-One of the extremely long-lived CD4 and CD8 T-cell epitopes of patients recovered from 2003 SARS-CoV-1 infection, as described by Le Bert and colleagues.
+One of the cross-reactive SARS-CoV-2 epitopes to T-cells from SARS-CoV-1 convalescent patients tested by Le Bert and colleagues.
 T-cells from these patients are cross-reactive to homologous epitopes from SARS-CoV-2, which are highly conserved between the two viruses.
 This sequence contains a predicted dominant T-cell epitope of Grifoni et al (MEVTPSGTWL, HLA restriction B\40:01) .
 MEVTPSGTWL was also verified experimentally by Peng and colleagues as a CD4 epitope and CD8 epitope likely covering HLA type B\40:01.
 MEVTPSGTWL is also among the top 20 ranked CD8 epitopes identified by Snyder et al. Mateus et al identified the peptide PSGTWLTYTGAIKLD as a CD4 epitope, with common coronavirus cross-reactivity.
+Inclusion of the li-key peptide (LRMK, attached to the N terminus by a 5 to 6 carbon linker) in a vaccine is predicted to substantially increase the MHC Class II/CD4 response.